couchand/herald.js/README.md

  * To await a herald's `dismissal`, use the `rescue` method
  * To await a `notification` to the herald, use the `listen` method

-Those names suck as much as jQuery's.
-Let's think of better ones.
+<del>Those names suck as much as jQuery's.
+Let's think of better ones.</del>

+These names actually seem pretty good.
+(Way better than the previous names `watch` and `observe` or something).

 Herald management
 -----------------